A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$

 \subsection{A Sketch of \thref{gowers}}

-We prove \thref{gowers} via the following strategy: we first prove an initial Gowers uniformity estimate on $p$: bounding $|\Lambda(f, g, k, p)|$ by $\|p\|_{U^s}$ for some $s$, and then use a \textit{degree lowering} procedure to lower the parameter $s$ one by one until it becomes two.
-To prove the Gowers uniformity estimate, we use the PET induction procedure of Bergelson and Liebman \cite{BL}. \\\\ It turns out to be useful to consider the following model problem: showing control of $\Lambda(f, g, k, p)$ by the $U^2$ norm of $f, g, k$ if $p$ is some genuine quadratic phase $p(x) = e(\alpha x^2 + \beta x)$ with $\alpha, \beta$ both having denominator $N$.
+We prove \thref{gowers} via the following strategy: we first prove an initial Gowers uniformity estimate on $p$ using PET induction to bound $|\Lambda(f, g, k, p)|$ by $\|p\|_{U^s}$ for some $s$.
+We now use the \textit{degree lowering} procedure to lower the parameter $s$ one by one until it becomes two.
+To do so, we use the \emph{stashing} argument and the dual-difference interchanging lemma (\thref{dual}) to replace $p$ with a degree two nilsequence.
+We can then using the equidistribution theory of nilsequences (\thref{equidistribution}) to show that $p$ is actually a degree one nilsequence, from which we can deduce a Gowers uniformity estimate of degree $s - 1$.
+To prove the initial Gowers uniformity estimate, we use the PET induction procedure of Bergelson and Leibman \cite{BL}. \\\\ It turns out to be useful to consider the following model problem: showing control of $\Lambda(f, g, k, p)$ by the $U^2$ norm of $f, g, k$ if $p$ is some genuine quadratic phase $p(x) = e(\alpha x^2 + \beta x)$ with $\alpha, \beta$ both having denominator $N$.
 Noticing that

 we obtain

 where

 By observing that $\alpha P(y)Q(y) = \alpha(x + P(y)Q(y)) - \alpha x$, applying \thref{poly} to the progression $(x, x + P(y), x + Q(y), x + 2P(y)Q(y))$, we may bound, up to some small error, $\Lambda(f, g, k, p)$ by the $U^1$ norm of $e(\alpha x)$, which is zero if $\alpha$ is nonzero.
 This implies that if $\Lambda(f, g, k, p)$ is larger than the small error, then $\alpha$ must be zero.
 Thus, applying \thref{poly} again, we may bound (1) by